 At this time, you can expect temperatures of around 20-25 degrees celsius.
 Spring is also the cherry blossom season in Korea and the cities are decorated pink with fragrant flower blossoms.

 September and October boast similar temperatures to the spring.
 The fall foliage is particularly gorgeous.
-At this time, the leaves on the trees start to fall and the cities and countryside of Korea is decorated in hues of orange and auburn.
+At this time, the leaves on the trees start to fall and the cities and countryside of Korea are decorated in hues of orange and auburn.

 Visa and entry requirements for South Korea